I’m back to discuss the second episode of RuPaul’s Drag Race All Stars Season 7’s back-to-back streaming premiere of its All Winners season.

 Yvie was lucky to burn it off on a week where she didn’t need to secure a win.

 Trinity The Tuck‘s outfit is a muddle.

 It’s a multi-color pastel puffer jacket turned into a Michelin Man dress, and nobody looks good with two rubbery spire tires wrapped around their mid-section.
-That it just… stops after that with a deep V bikini bottom makes the look even weirder.
+It just… stops after that with a deep V bikini bottom, which makes the look even weirder.